harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 - When parameterizing data you can open files, such as a CSV or JSON to be your source for data.
 - You can utilize your local version control systems with your scripts.
 - You can utilize "local execution" mode to debug your test.
-- You can run tests locally and stream results into Load Impact Insights for analysis.
+- You can run tests locally and stream results into LoadImpact Insights for analysis.
 - k6, being a command line tool, easily integrates into CI/CD pipelines
 - and more...

 Aside from where the load generates from and the results output, the script itself remains unchanged between execution modes.
 This allows you to shift testing left to be available in the development cycle.
 The following section will cover the different execution options available.

-**Note**: When running a cloud test from the command line, k6 will automatically archive all dependencies for your test and upload it to the Load Impact cloud for execution.
+**Note**: When running a cloud test from the command line, k6 will automatically archive all dependencies for your test and upload it to the LoadImpact cloud for execution.

 ***